Anton Webern: Relative success in a destabilizing society

 Social Democrat–Christian Social relations polarized and radicalized amid the Schattendorfer Urteil.
-Webern and others (Note: Among these were Alfred Adler, Karl Bühler, Leo Delitz, Josef Dobrowsky, Sigmund Freud, Ernst Lichtblau, Fanina Halle, Hans Kelsen, Alma Mahler, suffragist Daisy Minor, Robert Musil, Egon Wellesz, and Franz Werfel.) signed an "Announcement of Intellectual Vienna" (Note: "Die Kundgebung des geistigen Wien," April 20, 1927; it read in part, with emphasis in original: "The essence of Spirit [Geist] is above all Freedom, which is now endangered and we feel obligated to protect it.
+Webern and others (Note: Among these lwere Alfred Adler, Karl Bühler, Leo Delitz, Josef Dobrowsky, Sigmund Freud, Ernst Lichtblau, Fanina Halle, Hans Kelsen, Alma Mahler, suffragist Daisy Minor, Robert Musil, Egon Wellesz, and Franz Werfel.) signed an "Announcement of Intellectual Vienna" (Note: "Die Kundgebung des geistigen Wien", April 20, 1927; it read in part, with emphasis in original: "The essence of Spirit [Geist] is above all Freedom, which is now endangered and we feel obligated to protect it.
 The struggle for a higher humanity and the battle against indolence [Trägheit] and sclerosis [Verödung] will always find us ready.
-Today, it also finds us prepared for battle.") published on the front page of the Social Democrats' daily Arbeiter-Zeitung (Note: Workers' Times) days before the 1927 Austrian legislative election.
+Today, it also finds us prepared for battle.") published days before the 1927 Austrian legislative election on the front page of the Social Democrats' daily newspaper, the Arbeiter-Zeitung (Workers' Times).
 On Election Day in Die Reichspost, Ignaz Seipel of the Einheitsliste officially applied the term "Red Vienna" pejoratively, attacking Vienna's educational and cultural institutions.
 Social unrest escalated to the July Revolt of 1927 and beyond.
 Webern's nostalgia for social order intensified with increasing civil disorder.
-In 1928 friends fundraised for him, partly to fund a rest cure at the Kurhaus Semmering for his exhaustion and (possibly psychosomatic) gastrointestinal complaints.
-(Note: Supporters included DJ Bach, Ruzena Herlinger, Werner Reinhart, Elizabeth Sprague Coolidge, Paul Stefan, and the IGNM-Sektion Österreich.)

-In 1928, Berg celebrated the "lasting works" and successes of composers "whose point of departure was ... late Mahler, Reger, and Debussy and whose temporary end point is in ...
+In 1928, friends fundraised for him, partly to fund a rest cure at the Kurhaus Semmering for his exhaustion and (possibly psychosomatic) gastrointestinal complaints.
+(Note: Supporters included D. Bach, Ruzena Herlinger, Werner Reinhart, Elizabeth Sprague Coolidge, Paul Stefan, and the IGNM-Sektion Österreich.)
+That year, Berg celebrated the "lasting works" and successes of composers "whose point of departure was ... late Mahler, Reger, and Debussy and whose temporary end point is in ...
 Schoenberg" in their rise from "pitiful 'cliques'" to a large, diverse, international, and "irresistible movement".
-But they were soon marginalized and ostracized in Central Europe with few exceptions, (Note: Before his suicide in 1942, Stefan Zweig wrote, "the short decade between 1924 and 1933, from the end of German inflation to Hitler's seizure of power, represents—in spite of all—an intermission in the catastrophic sequence of events whose witnesses and victims our generation has been since 1914.") and in 1929 Webern wrote Schoenberg that "it is getting worse and worse here".
-He declined a RAVAG executive role, citing time constraints and fearing further affiliation with the Social Democrats.
-(Note: In 1920, Webern warned his cousin Heinrich Diez (Ernst's brother) not to accept a Hofburg apartment because the Habsburg monarchy would be restored.)
+But with few exceptions they were soon marginalized and ostracized in Central Europe, (Note: Before his suicide in 1942, Stefan Zweig wrote, "the short decade between 1924 and 1933, from the end of German inflation to Hitler's seizure of power, represents—in spite of all—an intermission in the catastrophic sequence of events whose witnesses and victims our generation has been since 1914.") and in 1929 Webern wrote Schoenberg that "it is getting worse and worse here".
+He declined a RAVAG executive role that year, citing time constraints and fearing further affiliation the Social Democrats.

-Webern's music was performed and publicized more widely starting in the latter half of the 1920s.
-Yet he found no great success as Berg enjoyed with Wozzeck nor as Schoenberg did, to a lesser extent, with Pierrot lunaire or in time with Verklärte Nacht.
+His music was performed more widely starting in the latter half of the 1920s, but he found no great success as Berg enjoyed with Wozzeck nor as Schoenberg did, to a lesser extent, with Pierrot lunaire or in time with Verklärte Nacht.
 His Symphony, Op.
-21, was performed as a chamber piece in New York by the League of Composers (1929) and separately in London at the 1931 International Society for Contemporary Music (ISCM) Festival.
-Louis Krasner sensed some resentment, noting that Webern had "very little".
+21 was performed as a chamber piece in New York by the League of Composers (1929) and separately in London at the 1931 International Society for Contemporary Music (ISCM) Festival.
+Violinist Louis Krasner said he sensed some resentment, as Webern had "very little".
 Krenek's impression was that Webern resented his financial hardships and lack of wider recognition.